jamesheald/COIN/README.md

 ```
 obj = COIN;
 ```
-This object has a number of [properties](#properties) that define the model (e.g. number of particles, model parameters) and the paradigm (e.g. perturbations, sensory cues).
+This object has a number of [properties](#properties) that define the model (e.g., number of particles, model parameters) and the paradigm (e.g., perturbations, sensory cues).
 Some of these properties have default values, which can be overwritten.

 To simulate learning on a simple paradigm, define a series of perturbations (use NaN to indicate a channel trial):
 ```